Dropping and Adding Courses

 should contact the admissions office to register for a welcome session.

-All new students receive a college e-mail account.
-User names and passwords
+All new students receive a college email account.
+Students must use their official

-their official Wor-Wic e-mail account for all communications with other students
+Wor-Wic email account for all communications with other students and employees at

 New students receive photo identification (ID) cards at the college information desk after presenting